tpb1908/CWDoc/doc.md

 ### BaseActivity

-In this case ```BaseActivity``` is used to check that there is an authentication token stored, to provide an onClick method for the toolbar back button, and to fix a memory leak caused by Android system transitions keeping a reference to the ```DecorView``` which in turn references the ```Activity```.
+In this case ```BaseActivity``` is used to check that there is an authentication token stored, to provide an onClick method for the toolbar back button, cancel network requests,  and to fix a memory leak caused by Android system transitions keeping a reference to the ```DecorView``` which in turn references the ```Activity```.

-#include "app/src/main.java/com/tpb/projects/common/BaseActivity.java"
+#include "app/src/main/java/com/tpb/projects/common/BaseActivity.java"

 #### onCreate